fbc808/Homology-identification-pipeline/README.md

-# Pathway-classification
+# Homology-identification-pipeline
-A method for processing output from the Circle-Map method, to classify the pathway of origin for circular DNA.
+A method for processing output from the Circle-Map method, to identify homology and produce a suggested pathway of origin for circular DNA.